-Ps. for more information and inspiration on what to do on days 1-3, check out my article on the Top Things to do in North Iceland.
+For more detailed information and inspiration on what to do on days 1-3, check out my article on the Top Things to do in North Iceland.

 - Lunch: Grab a bite in Egilsstaðir.

-- Afternoon: Take a detour off route 1 over the Fjarðarheiði mountain pass on route 93 and down the scenic ‘Walter Mitty’ road into the quant town of Seyðisfjörður in the East Fjords.
+- Afternoon: Take a detour off Route 1 over the Fjarðarheiði mountain pass on Route 93 and down the scenic ‘Walter Mitty’ road into the quaint town of Seyðisfjörður in the East Fjords.
 Stop for photos at the Gufu waterfall along the way (or the way back).

 Total driving: 341km, 4 hours 50 mins.

 Day 5: East Fjords To The Glacial Lakes